poweredbycereal/personal-finance-notes/the-simple-path-to-wealth-notes.md

 A word of caution: When buying or selling ETFs, just like a stock, commissions and/or spreads are frequently involved.
 These added costs can offset the savings in the expense ratio unless you have access to free trading.

+(Personal Research): A commission fee definition: a fee that the investor must pay for each transaction.
+Notably, major Vanguard ETFs like VTI and VOO do not have commission fees at the time of this note.

+(Personal Research): Spread definition: At any given time, there are 2 prices for any common stock: the price at which someone is willing to buy that stock (the “bid”) and the price at which someone is willing to sell (the “ask”).
+The difference between these 2 prices is called the “spread.”
+The wider the spread, the more it will cost you to trade XYZ.
+If the ETF is popular and trades with robust volume, then bid/ask spreads tend to be narrower.

 ## When Vanguard Isn't An Option In Your Employer's Tax-Advantaged Plan

 If it doesn't offer Vanguard, you should still participate, certainly at least uup to the amount needed to capture any employer match.
 Once you leave the employer, you can easily roll your investments into an IRA with Vanguard.